staticshock/iphoto.py/README.rst

 all of them are created on import.
 The properties you see in the UI all come from the v1 record.
 I recommend that you stick to the same approach: edit v1, and, if necessary, revert it by copying properties from v0 or from master.

+When you export photos out of iPhoto, the properties from v1 are automatically applied to the exported photos.